Helen Sharman CMG OBE Keynote Speaker

-Helen has not returned to Space but, like every other astronaut, she would love to go into Space again, experiencing the weightlessness, the camaraderie ……… and the amazing and beautiful views of Earth and the stars.
+Helen has not returned to Space.
+But, like every other astronaut, she would love to go to Space again, experiencing the weightlessness, the camaraderie ……… and the amazing and beautiful views of Earth and the stars.

 Later, Helen managed a research group at the National Physical Laboratory in London.

 She now works part-time on science outreach the Department of Chemistry, Imperial College, University of London.